Yakuza 3: Cast

 The game's main characters have their face modeled in 3D after their voice actors, who are Japanese celebrities.
 Softimage XSI 3D data is obtained by scanning a human head with Cyberware Inc.'s latest scanner.
 These include returning voice actors Takaya Kuroda (as Kazuma Kiryu), Rie Kugimiya (as Haruka Sawamura), Hidenari Ugaki as (Goro Majima), and TV actor Satoshi Tokushige (as Daigo Dojima).

-New cast additions to this entry of the Yakuza series are: Tatsuya Fujiwara as Rikiya Shimabukuro.
-Who is best known for his role as Shuya Nanahara in Battle Royale and Battle Royale II: Requiem, Nakamura Shidō II as Yoshitaka Mine who featured in Ronny Yu's Jet Li is Fearless, actor Tetsuya Watari as Joji Kazama famous for his yakuza roles in Seijun Suzuki's Tokyo Drifter, Kinji Fukasaku's Graveyard of Honor and Takeshi Kitano's Brother, singers and tarento Shigeru Izumiya as Shigeru Nakahara and George Takahashi as Goh Hamazaki, voice actor Akio Ōtsuka as Ryuzo Tamiya, tarento Daisuke Miyakawa as Mikio Aragaki and Hiroyuki Miyasako as Tsuyoshi Kanda.
+New cast additions to this entry of the Yakuza series are: Tatsuya Fujiwara as Rikiya Shimabukuro, who is best known for his role as Shuya Nanahara in Battle Royale and Battle Royale II: Requiem, Nakamura Shidō II as Yoshitaka Mine, who featured in Ronny Yu's Jet Li is Fearless, actor Tetsuya Watari as Joji Kazama, coincidentally famous for his yakuza roles in Seijun Suzuki's Tokyo Drifter, Kinji Fukasaku's Graveyard of Honor and Takeshi Kitano's Brother, singers and tarento Shigeru Izumiya as Shigeru Nakahara and George Takahashi as Goh Hamazaki, voice actor Akio Ōtsuka as Ryuzo Tamiya, tarento Daisuke Miyakawa as Mikio Aragaki and Hiroyuki Miyasako as Tsuyoshi Kanda.